irinayiwei/YouTube-Subscriber-Prediction/README.md

 ## Backlog
 **Develop Theme**:

-Ideally, business stakeholders can compare the potential of entry-level YouTube channels and
+Ideally, this project will help business stakeholders to compare the potential of entry-level YouTube channels and provide quantitative support on .

 **Epics**: Break themes down into a set of work plans - larger chunks of work with a common objective.
 -   **Write stories**: Units of work that make up an epic.
 These are concrete activities that can be completed in an estimable amount of time.